circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 Order: 60
 ---

+This document provides an overview of using GitHub or Bitbucket with CircleCI in the following sections:

+* TOC
+{:toc}

+## Overview

-This document provides an overview of the process of checking out your code from GitHub or Bitbucket, running your configuration, and using permissions.
-After you add a project to CircleCI, the following GitHub or Bitbucket settings are added to the repository using the permissions you gave CircleCI when you signed up:
+When you add a project to CircleCI, the following GitHub or Bitbucket settings are added to the repository using the permissions you gave CircleCI when you signed up:
 - A **deploy key** that is used to check out your project from GitHub or Bitbucket.
 - A **service hook** that is used to notify CircleCI when you push to GitHub or Bitbucket.

-## Overview

 After you create and commit a `.circleci/config.yml` file to your GitHub or Bitbucket repository CircleCI immediately checks your code out and runs your first job along with any configured tests.
 For example, if you are working on a Rails project using Postgres specifications and features you might configure the following job run step: